Get started!

 ⬅️ Go Back

-Let's begin by examining the analysis case.
-This is the most granular level of objects within Glimpact and is directly related to an impact.
-This implies that one analysis case always equals one impact.
+The analysis case corresponds to the most granular level of object in Glimpact and is always linked to an impact.
+This means that an analysis case always has an impact.

-An analysis case can represent the impact across various categories, such as components, apparel, furniture, etc. We will delve into this further in the category section.
+An analysis case can represent an impact in different categories, such as components, apparel, furniture, etc. *To learn more about category section click here.*

 The analysis case will provide results through the score ranking, and explanatory factors pages once you input enough activity data in it.
 The following scheme represents that logic below: